monktastic/blog/pages/a-day-in-the-life.md

 the official documentation or plow ahead with my experimentation and worry about it later?
 How much effort will it be to undo my mistakes this time?

 I choose to plow ahead.
+(For the record, on something like page four of the official doc, it does explain how repos other than the one named `username.github.io` can still be hosted there.
+But I doubt I could have made sense of the doc without getting my hands dirty.
+As so often, chicken and egg.)

 While going through the tutorial, I realize I've checked in my IntelliJ's `.idea` folder, which is a no-no. But do _you_ remember how to remove it from your git _index_ without nuking your _working copy_?
-If you said `git rm -r --cached`, you're right, but if you said "shut up, you're boring me," you're even more right.
+If you said `git rm -r --cached`, you're right, but if you said "computers are obnoxious" you're even more right.

 Instead, I stumble down a dark alley (having forgotten that there